 Drawing on the Museum's rich collections, and backed up by the University of Oxford's research excellence, the new centre court displays will present biodiversity and animal diversity, supported by surrounding thematic displays that build up a picture of the complex dynamics of the planet.
 The new displays are designed to appeal to visitors at different levels, from the casual browser to the detail-hungry learner.

 Twelve existing display cases in the centre court will be removed, one-by-one, outside of Museum opening hours, to make way for new conservation-grade showcases.
-Sympathetic to the Museum's heritage and architecture, the new cases take the same same form and dimensions as the current cases, and will be installed in the same arrangement from April 2020.
+Sympathetic to the Museum's heritage and architecture, the new cases take the same same form and dimensions as the current cases, and were installed in the same arrangement in summer 2020.

 A changing vision of natural history